Sree Rama, Rama, Rameti, Rame, Raame, Manorame

-The Culture of the Land Of India had introduced to me several personalities and Cultural Icons and I tend to develop a relationship with them and each of my relationships exists in a particular context.
+The Culture of the Land Of India introduced to me several personalities and Cultural Icons and I tend to develop a relationship with them and each of my relationships exists in a particular context.
 Shiva is my protector and the Master who guides my intellectual functions.
-I have described Lord Krishna as my “GURU”, the Guru who guides my actions and I would like to name ‘ KARNA ‘ as my favorite Hero as he is the “Salt of Life.”
-Rama described himself in the following words.
-On the occasion of Princess Seetha’s ordeal by fire at the end of the epic battle, Rama says to Brahma (The Lord of Creation) who appeared there among others :-
+I describe Lord Krishna as my “GURU”, the Guru who guides my actions and I name Prince Karna as my favorite Hero as he is the “Salt of Life.”
+Rama describes himself in the following words.
+On the occasion of Princess Seetha’s ordeal by fire at the end of the epic battle, Rama says to Brahma (The Lord of Creation) who appeared there among others:

 आत्मानं मानुषं मन्ये रामं दशरथात्मजम् || ६-११७-११

 सोऽहं यस्य यतश्चाहं भगवंस्तद्ब्रवीतु मे |

 11. manye = I think; aatmaanam = of myself; maanuSham = to be a human being; raamam = called Rama; dasharathaatmajam = the son of Dasaratha; bhagavaan = you; as a gracious Divinity; braviitu = tell; me = me; tat = that; saH aham yasya = which I as such really am; aham yashcha = and why I am like this.

 “I think of myself to be a human being, by name Rama, the son of Dasaratha.
 You, as a gracious Divinity, tell me that which I as such really am like this.”

 “I regard myself only as Rama, son of Dasaratha, an ordinary human being.
 Who I am in reality, where I belong, why I took birth, are matters on which you may enlighten me, and I do not know.”